How to buy the best car

 As well as the initial purchase price, remember to factor in ongoing costs such as fuel, car tax, insurance, servicing and depreciation (more on the latter below).
 Then compare like-for-like with pay-monthly finance deals, as they may include some of these costs.

-Top tip: All of our expert, impartial car reviews include realistic fuel economy figures taken from our rigorous tests, so you can use these with our petrol vs diesel fuel calculator to work out your fuel costs per year.
+Top tip: All of our expert, impartial car reviews include realistic fuel economy figures taken from our rigorous tests, so you can use these with our petrol vs diesel fuel calculator to work out your annual fuel costs.

 Step 2: Do your research